LOCALLY GROWN, FRESHLY HARVESTED

 About Prairie Flower Market

-Founded by Allison Lapointe-Lacelle of Songbird Flower Farm, the Prairie Flower Market was created to celebrate the beauty, diversity, and seasonality of locally grown flowers — and to connect the people who grow them with the people who love them.
+Founded by Allison Lapointe-Lacelle of Songbird Flower Farm, the Prairie Flower Market was created to celebrate the beauty, diversity, and seasonality of locally grown flowers, and to connect the people who grow them with the people who love them.

-Prairie Flower Market grew out of the friendships, mutual support, and shared passion among local cut flower growers.
-What began as farmers leaning on one another for advice, spare blooms, or an extra set of hands has blossomed into a broader community — one that includes florists who value fresh, local flowers and customers who appreciate the unique joy of giving and receiving blooms that reflect the rhythm of the seasons.
+The Prairie Flower Market grew out of the friendships, mutual support, and shared passion among local cut flower growers.
+What began as farmers leaning on one another for advice, spare blooms, or an extra set of hands has blossomed into a broader community, one that includes florists who value fresh, local flowers and customers who appreciate the unique joy of giving and receiving blooms that reflect the rhythm of the seasons.

-Our vision is simple: to create a space where people can gather, connect with flower growers in their area, and discover the beauty of flowers grown close to home.
+Our vision is simple: to create a space where people can gather, connect with flower growers and artisans in their area, and discover the beauty of flowers grown close to home.
 We invite you to join us as we grow, and to celebrate with us all that local flowers have to offer.

 Our Vendors

 Many people are surprised to learn that, despite long, cold winters and a short growing season, the prairie provinces of Canada are home to a vibrant and thriving community of flower farms.
-Each farm is as unique as the grower behind it — with its own approach to cultivation, bouquet design, and specialty crops.
+Each farm is as unique as the grower behind it, with its own approach to cultivation, bouquet design, and specialty crops.

 At Prairie Flower Market, every vendor grows their flowers right here on the Prairies of Saskatchewan.
-These are not imported blooms — they are seasonal, locally and ethically grown flowers, nurtured by passionate farmers who pour their heart, grit, and creativity into every stem.
+These are not imported blooms. they are seasonal, locally and ethically grown flowers, nurtured by passionate farmers who pour their heart, grit, and creativity into every stem.

-We invite you to come meet these incredible growers, hear their stories, and support the work they do to bring beauty, sustainability, and connection to our communities — one bouquet at a time.
+We invite you to come meet these incredible growers, hear their stories, and support the work they do to bring beauty, sustainability, and connection to our communities... one bouquet at a time.

 Frequently Asked Questions